slatedocs/slate/source/includes/_police_registration.md

 police_cert_password | false | Used for Italy Only.
 The password of the certificate which is usually the same as the user password. establishment_num | false | Used for Portugal Only.
 It's an extra numer provided by the police to do login. is_housing_group | false | Used only if police type is POL.
 Set it to true only if the accommodation is registered at the police as part of a Group. police_hostelry_code | false | Used only if is_housing_group is true.
-Hostelry code given by the police to this accommodation.
-A list of available codes for this police user can be retrieved doing a GET to https://api.chekin.io/api/v1/housings/police_hostelry_codes check_in_date | true | The arrival date in format YYYY-MM-DD, i.e. 2018-12-30 nights_of_stay | true | The number of nights of the stay as an integer, i.e. 3 doc_type | true | Doc types depends on the country.
+Hostelry code given by the police to this accommodation. check_in_date | true | The arrival date in format YYYY-MM-DD, i.e. 2018-12-30 nights_of_stay | true | The number of nights of the stay as an integer, i.e. 3 doc_type | true | Doc types depends on the country.
 See Doc Types Table below.